Compare your costs

 Treat people with kindness

-This is a hard concept to demonstrate when everything is going well, but it’s especially difficult when we’re hurting.
+This is a hard concept to demonstrate even when everything is going well, but it’s especially difficult when we’re hurting.
 As Jesus has shown us throughout His own life, we’re to display kindness to the people God loves—and that’s everyone.
 He was hurt, beaten, and rejected by mankind.
 He felt the sting of broken relationships, yet He still restored those around Him to wholeness.

-As Christians, we’re called to have a spirit of kindness.
+As Christians, we’re called to have a spirit of selflessness.
 Responding with kind words and actions might not always be our first response, but with God’s help, we can shift our mindset.
 He gives us grace so that Christian kindness can be extended to anyone we meet, including those who make our lives hard.

-In Mark 6:30-34 (ESV), Jesus and His disciples had been working hard to share the Gospel with the people around them.
+In Mark 6:30-34 [ESV], Jesus and His disciples had been working hard to share the Gospel with the people around them.
 They’d been working so hard they didn’t even have time to eat.
 So Jesus said to them, “Come away by yourselves to a desolate place and rest a while.”

 However, “many saw them going and recognized them, and they ran there on foot from all the towns and got there ahead of them.
-When [Jesus] went ashore He saw a great crowd, and He had compassion for them because they were like sheep without a shepherd.
+When [Jesus] went ashore, He saw a great crowd, and He had compassion for them because they were like sheep without a shepherd.
 And He began to teach them many things.”

 Jesus and the disciples were very tired.
 They were running on empty after pouring out their lives to others.
-Yet, when people who needed kindness showed up, Jesus didn’t turn away.
+Yet, when people who needed kindness and compassion showed up, Jesus didn’t turn away.
 Instead, He acted compassionately and helped them.
 Obviously, we’re not Jesus, so there are times when we’re at the end of our rope and we simply cannot go on.
 God understands that.

-Our call to kindness is meant for a greater purpose: to be a beacon to the world around us and to show them Christ.
+Our call to kindness is meant for a greater purpose: showing the kindness of God leads to repentance.

 Kindness in the Bible gives us a new role.
-Romans 2:4 (NIV) says, “Don’t you see how wonderfully kind, tolerant, and patient God is with you?
+Romans 2:4 [NIV] says, “Don’t you see how wonderfully kind, tolerant, and patient God is with you?
 Does this mean nothing to you?
 Can’t you see that His kindness is intended to turn you from your sin?”

-Our call to kindness is meant for a greater purpose, and it’s the same reason listed here.
+Showing graciousness is meant for a greater purpose, and it’s the same reason listed here.
 Our kindness is to be a beacon to the world around us and to show them Christ.
-Even when we struggle to be kind, God is faithful to give us grace in our weaknesses and guide us towards continued responses of kindness and love.
+Even when we struggle to be kind, God is faithful to give us grace in our weaknesses and guide us towards continued responses of compassion.

 Just like our muscles, when we exercise the fruit of kindness, it starts to become a regular habit.
-Treating people with kindness isn’t always easy, but with God’s help, we can be one small part of a Christian kindness revolution.
+Treating people with kindness and empathy isn’t always easy, but with God’s help, we can be one small part of a Christian kindness revolution.

 Grow the Fruit of the Spirit by signing up for our FruitFULL e-book!